 Why can’t we just retrain people who lose their jobs?

 This would be great – unfortunately the data indicates that retraining programs do not work on a large scale.
-The Trade Adjustment Assistance (TAA) program, a Federal program for displaced manufacturing workers, was found to have only 37% of its program members working in the field of work they were retrained for.
-Michigan’s No Worker Left Behind program found that one-third of its members remained unemployed after the program, similar to the 40% unemployment rate of their peers who did not enroll.
+The Trade Adjustment Assistance (TAA) program, a Federal program for displaced manufacturing workers, was found to have only 37 percent of its program members working in the field of work they were retrained for.
+Michigan’s No Worker Left Behind program found that one-third of its members remained unemployed after the program, similar to the 40 percent unemployment rate of their peers who did not enroll.
 About half of all Michigan workers who left the workforce between 2003 and 2013 went on disability and were not retrained for a new job.

 Many of the workers who are most at risk for displacement are middle-aged and past their primes.
 Many have health problems.
 Retraining will be difficult and many employers will prefer to hire younger employees with lower job requirements.